xendarboh/feathers-next/README.md

 The project was inspired by [feathers-next-example](https://github.com/Albert-Gao/feathers-next-example) and by [this](https://github.com/hugotox/next.js/tree/canary/examples/with-cookie-auth-redux) example for the authentication part.

-Contrary to [feathers-next-example](https://github.com/Albert-Gao/feathers-next-example), the Feathers backend (the API) is separated from the "server" (SSR UI) part of the Next.js frontend.
+Contrary to [feathers-next-example](https://github.com/Albert-Gao/feathers-next-example), the Feathers backend (API) is separated from the Next.js frontend (SSR UI).
 This means that we're running two separate server (node.js) processes.

-Ultimately it makes the app easier to develop, maintain, configure since we can use the [Feathers Generator](https://www.npmjs.com/package/@feathersjs/cli) (or [Feathers+ Generator](https://www.npmjs.com/package/@feathers-plus/generator-feathers-plus)) and don't mingle Feathers API backend code with Next.js server rendering code.
+It makes the app easier to develop, maintain, configure since we can use the [Feathers Generator](https://www.npmjs.com/package/@feathersjs/cli) (or [Feathers+ Generator](https://www.npmjs.com/package/@feathers-plus/generator-feathers-plus)) without mingling Feathers API backend code with Next.js server rendering code.

 ## Getting Started

-The repository contains both the backend (Feathers) and the frontend (Next.js), in two separate directories ```feathers``` and ```next```.
+The repository contains both the API backend and the UI frontend, in two separate directories `api` and `ui`.

 To install the app (backend and frontend), issue the following commands:

 ```
 # Install and run feathers:
-cd feathers
+cd api

 npm install && npm run start
 or
 yarn install && yarn run start

 # Then in another terminal, install and run next.js:
-cd next
+cd ui

 npm install && npm run dev
 or